openwms/org.openwms.common.service.lib/src/site/markdown/index.md

 # Purpose
 This service provides essential functionality to deal with `Locations`, `LocationGroups` and `TransportUnits`.
-An example often referred to is a service to move a `TransportUnit` from a `Location` A to a `Location` B.
+An often referred example is the ability to move a `TransportUnit` from a `Location` A to a `Location` B.

 [![Build status](https://travis-ci.com/openwms/org.openwms.common.service.svg?branch=master)](https://travis-ci.com/openwms/org.openwms.common.service)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)